How to Prepare for a High School Exchange ProgramTweet

 By the time you return to your home country, you may end up having to readjust after studying abroad since it’s common for students to automatically continue some of the customs they learned in another nation.

-It’s normal to feel homesick while abroad.
+It’s also normal to feel homesick while abroad.
 If you find yourself yearning for your own home, you should find a few things that remind you of it.
-For example, surrounding yourself with family photos may give you a sense of feeling home again, however brief.
+For example, try surrounding yourself with family photos, or setting up regular Skype chats with friends and family back home.
 Asking your host family to cook your favorite dish can also help, though you might need to provide the recipe!

-You are also advised to talk to students who have studied abroad before since they will likely have some tips you won’t get from your guidance counselor.
-Ensure that you’ve done adequate research before you sign up for a high school exchange program.
+You are also advised to talk to students who have studied abroad before, since they will likely have some tips you won’t get from your guidance counselor.
+After you’ve done adequate research, get ready to experience a whole new culture through your high school exchange program.